Best Medicare Advantage Plans in West Virginia (2026)

 Medicare Advantage plans bundle hospital stays, doctor visits and prescription drugs into comprehensive packages that serve as alternatives to Original Medicare.
 These Part C plans must cover everything Original Medicare does while adding dental, vision and hearing benefits.

-• CMS Star Ratings: Plans receive 1 to 5 star ratings based on quality and performance measures.
-Ratings of 4 stars or higher indicate superior customer satisfaction and quality care delivery.
+• CMS Star Ratings: Plans receive ratings of 1 to 5 based on quality and performance.
+Four stars or higher signals strong customer satisfaction and care delivery.

-• Monthly premiums: You'll pay your Part B premium plus any plan-specific premium, though many Medicare Advantage plans charge no additional monthly costs.
-Your total premium varies based on coverage level and location.
+• Monthly premiums: You'll pay your Part B premium plus any plan-specific costs, though many Medicare Advantage plans add nothing extra.
+Your total depends on coverage level and location.

-• Maximum out-of-pocket (MOOP) limits: These annual spending caps protect you from excessive medical costs.
-Once you reach your MOOP limit, your plan covers 100% of covered services for the remaining year.
+• Maximum out-of-pocket (MOOP) limits: These annual caps protect you from runaway medical bills.
+Hit your MOOP limit and your plan picks up 100% of covered services for the rest of the year.

-• Drug coverage: Most plans include Part D prescription coverage as part of their comprehensive benefits.
-Check your plan's drug formulary to verify your medications are covered and understand any usage restrictions.
+• Drug coverage: Most plans bundle Part D prescription coverage into their benefits.
+Check the formulary to confirm your medications are covered and understand any restrictions.

 Company Image